 Igor Sikorsky designed the first helicopter that entered full-scale production.
 131 were produced and were all made with a single main rotor with antitorque tail rotor.

-The turbo shaft engine was developed in 1951, which gave extra horsepower to the helicopter while allowing it to carry more weight.
+The Helicopter Pilot's Manual: Volume 2 The turbo shaft engine was developed in 1951, which gave extra horsepower to the helicopter while allowing it to carry more weight.
 Two years later the first twin-turbine helicopter was developed.

 Now with the development of lightweight turboshaft engines, helicopters are larger, faster and higher performance.
 Smaller helicopters still use the less expensive piston engine.